navamikairanda/phi_sft/README.md

 [![Watch the video](https://img.youtube.com/vi/2jxDq8qyfg8/hqdefault.jpg)](https://youtu.be/2jxDq8qyfg8)

 ## What is Φ-SfT?
 Φ-Sft is an analysis-by-synthesis method to reconstruct a temporally coherent sequence of 3D shapes from a monocular RGB video, given a single initial 3D template in advance.
 The method models deformations as a response of the elastic surface to the external and internal forces acting on it.
-Given the initial 3D template, tt uses a physics simulator to generate deformed future states, which are treated as the reconstructed surfaces.
+Given the initial 3D template, it uses a physics simulator to generate deformed future states, which are treated as the reconstructed surfaces.
 The set of physical parameters Φ that describe the challenging surface deformations are optimised by minimising a dense per-pixel photometric energy.
 We backpropagate through the differentiable rendering and differentiable physics simulator to obtain the optimal set of physics parameters Φ.

 ## Installation

-Clone this respository to `${code_root}`.
+Clone this repository to `${code_root}`.
 The following sets up a conda environment with all Φ-SfT dependencies

 ```
 conda env create -f ${code_root}/phi_sft/environment.yml
 conda activate phi_sft
 ```

-Φ-SfT uses physics simulator as a deformation model prior.
+Φ-SfT uses a physics simulator as a deformation model prior.
 Here, we package and re-distribute such a differentiable physics simulator.
 You can first build the [arcsim](http://graphics.berkeley.edu/resources/ARCSim/) dependencies (ALGLIB, JsonCpp, and TAUCS) with
 ```
 cd ${code_root}/arcsim/dependencies; make